Adrienne Chiaramonte Mesko,

 I sought out mentorship for breed education which led me to my first Labrador breeding.
 As I watch these young dogs grow up and into their jobs, I can’t help but look forward to what’s ahead for our program.
 My husband John, as well as friends and family members are involved in these efforts.

 This is just the beginning for us, but our goals are clear and we are extremely committed to them.
 The Labrador breed is highly varied, with show lines barely recognizable from working lines, and both examples seem to move further and further from the breed’s origins as time progresses.
 A classic versatile Labrador that is beautiful and well built, but also driven to hunt and has enough “go” for performance endeavors is what we have set our sights on.
-Most importantly our dogs must have incredible temperaments and be just as enjoyable to live with in the home as they are out working in the field.
+Most importantly our dogs must have incredible temperaments and are just as enjoyable to live with in the home as they are out working in the field.